 The Parole Board consists of nine members – including a Chairman – appointed by the Governor with the advice and consent of the Senate.
 The Parole Board makes parole and parole revocation decisions by a majority of the Parole Board or in panels of two persons.
 Panels consist of one Parole Board Member and one Hearing Examiner or two Parole Board Members.
 A Hearing Examiner is also a decision maker empowered to sit on parole revocation panels, conduct parole hearings in lieu of panels and conduct parole interviews on behalf of the Parole Board.

 For voting purposes, the Parole Board uses four groups based on the inmate’s current offense:

-Group 1 – Majority Vote Cases (i.e. homicide, sex offenses, aggravated assault and involuntary/voluntary manslaughter)
+Group 1 – Majority Vote Cases (i.e. murder, homicide by vehicle, sex offenses, and involuntary/voluntary manslaughter)

 The majority of the Parole Board Members must vote YES for an inmate to be paroled.
 These inmates are interviewed jointly by two Parole Board Members, or one Parole Board Member and one Hearing Examiner.
 [Typically, these case take longer to process Board Actions because of the individual reviews that musts be done by multiple decision makers to reach a majority of the decision makers.]